 If a student enrolls and then withdraws in two consecutive semesters, he/she is not eligible for any financial aid until he/she has enrolled and completed one semester.
 Transfer students will enter under the same guidelines for financial aid as current students.

-Students who fail to meet Satisfactory Academic Progress at the time of review will be notified via their Southeastern Baptist College email withing the Populi system, as well as any personal email accounts on file with the Office of Financial Aid.
+Students who fail to meet Satisfactory Academic Progress at the time of review will be notified via their Southeastern Baptist College email within the Populi system, as well as any personal email accounts on file with the Office of Financial Aid.
 It is the responsibility of the student to familiarize his/her self with the requirements of SAP and to track their progress in order to remain compliant.